lmatte7/meshtastic-go/README.md

---longSlow       Set long-range but slow channel --shortFast      Set short-range but fast channel --text           --text=message Send a text message --setowner       --setowner=owner Set the listed owner for the radio
+--longSlow       Set long-range but slow channel --shortFast      Set short-range but fast channel --text           --text=message Send a text message --setOwner       --setowner=owner Set the listed owner for the radio --setKey         --setKey=key The key to set for a custom user preference option.
+Used with setValue --setValue       --setValue=value The value to set for a custom user preference option.
+Used with setKey
 ```

 ## Feedback